JakeLi2001/heart-disease-classification/README.md

 # Heart Disease Detection

-**Goal**: To predict the presence of heart disease using various health status.
+**Goal**: To predict the presence of heart disease using various health statuses.

 **Motivation**: We wanted to know what are the leading causes for heart disease.